Sckathach/subspace-rerouting/paper/main.typ

 )

 The results were striking.
-Using the batched version of SSR, which yields multiple candidate sequences per optimization run - hence the common theme per run, we observed that successful optimizations consistently produced tokens associated with harmful content.
+Using the batched version of SSR, which yields multiple candidate sequences per optimisation run - hence the common theme per run, we observed that successful optimisations consistently produced tokens associated with harmful content.
 Projecting the direction toward the output gives tokens like "I can't", whereas taking the same refusal direction and "projecting" it backward yields slurs.
 It is not deterministic like its counterpart, however, on our few experiments, it achieved approximately one good run out of three, with each run converging in seconds, the method might be slightly practical.
 Plus, the algorithm was not designed for this task, for instance, adding perplexity might improve the results a lot.

-We extended this technique to analyze Sparse Auto-Encoders (SAEs) as well.
-By modifying our loss function to maximize the activation of a specific latent feature, we could automatically generate inputs that trigger that feature, providing insight into what the feature represents without requiring a dataset for analysis.
+We extended this technique to analyse Sparse Auto-Encoders (SAEs) as well.
+By modifying our loss function to maximise the activation of a specific latent feature, we could automatically generate inputs that trigger that feature, providing insight into what the feature represents without requiring a dataset for analysis.

 For our test case, we selected a well-studied SAE from GPT2-small - attention SAE at layer 9, latent 20668, previously identified as responding to firearms-related tokens.
 Our _reverse_-lens approach yielded sequences containing terms like "handguns," "weapon," and "gun," confirming the feature's association with firearms content: